Choosing the Right Attorney After an Orange County Truck Accident

 If you were hurt in a crash with a semi-truck, you might have already considered filing a personal injury lawsuit.
-However, lawsuits against truck drivers and trucking companies can be complex.
+However, as our Orange County truck accident lawyer knows, lawsuits against truck drivers and trucking companies can be complex.
 Here is what you should know before making the decision to take a negligent driver to court.

 Who Can Be Held Responsible for a Trucking Accident

 If you were involved in an accident with a semi-truck and need to file a lawsuit to pay for your medical bills or restore your vehicle, your first instinct may be to sue the driver.
 However, many truck-related lawsuits involve multiple defendants.
 After all, a truck driver’s mistake could be the result of poor corporate policy, inadequate training, or even a manufacturing defect.
 It is critically important to identify the correct parties since your case may be dismissed if you file a claim against the wrong party.

 Here are some of the most commonly named defendants in California trucking lawsuits:

 - Truck driver.
 If the driver’s negligence, inattention, or inexperience caused an accident, then they will almost always be named as a defendant.

 - Trucking company.
 Trucking companies are required to comply with state and federal law.
 This means ensuring that their drivers are properly trained and that their vehicles are safe to operate.
 If a trucking company’s policies, procedures, or general practices are conducive to unsafe driving, then the company could be held liable in a personal injury lawsuit, too.